Chisomnwa/Chisomnwa/README.md

 * 👋 Hi there, my name is Chisom Nnamani

-* 👋 I'm a Data & Analytics Engineer
+* 👋 I'm a Data Engineer

 * 👀 I'm interested in Data Engineering